robomustib/gladia_batch_transcriber/README.md

 ```

 ## Troubleshooting
-- **401** Unauthorized	API Key is missing or invalid.
-Check your .env file.
+- **401 Unauthorized** API Key is missing or invalid.* Check your .env file.
 Ensure there are no spaces around the key.
-- **429** Too Many Requests	Concurrency limit exceeded.
-Lower the CONCURRENCY_LIMIT in .env (e.g., set to 3).
+- **429 Too Many Requests** Concurrency limit exceeded.* Lower the CONCURRENCY_LIMIT in .env (e.g., set to 3).
-- **File is empty** (0 Bytes)	Corrupt audio file.
-Check the source file in audio_files.
+- **File is empty (0 Bytes)**	*Corrupt audio file.* Check the source file in audio_files.
 It might have been copied incorrectly.
-- **TimeoutError**	Processing took > 2 hours.
-The file might be extremely large or the API is hanging.
-Check your internet connection.
+- **TimeoutError Processing took > 2 hours** *The file might be extremely large or the API is hanging.* Check your internet connection.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.